maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 tags: [Linux, Graphics, AMD, Wayland]
 ---

+> I am new to Linux graphics, not a teacher.
+This post records what I learned.
+> Our AI cats Penfold, Casper and Velma helped with the research and writing.
+> Any mistakes are mine.
+Corrections are welcome.

 ## 1. The fullscreen photo that froze a laptop

 I opened a photo from Telegram Web in Brave and switched it to fullscreen.
 The display froze.
 After failed attempts to recover it, I forced the Framework Laptop to restart.